Switching to Ting Mobile is easy

 - Look for a sticker on the box your device came in.

-Enter your IMEI number into the Ting compatibility checker.
-Our system will tell you which Ting networks your phone is compatible with, whether CDMA, GSM or both.
+Enter your IMEI number into Ting Mobile’s compatibility checker.
+Our system will tell you which networks your phone is compatible with.

 Grab your SIM card

-Once you know your device’s preferred network, you can purchase your corresponding CDMA or GSM SIM card in the Ting Shop.
-When you order a SIM from the Ting shop you’ll register to set up an account.
+Once you know your device’s preferred network, you can purchase your corresponding SIM card in the Ting Mobile Shop.
+When you order a SIM from the Ting Mobile shop you’ll register to set up an account.
 Your SIM is tied to your account when you log back in to activate.

 So you’re ready to activate.
 Go to ting.com/go and have the following ready: